geek-kb/k8s_security/docs/k8s-security-basics/the_4_c_cloud_native_security.md

 description: Understand the Four C's of Cloud Native Security: Code, Container, Cluster, and Cloud, and learn best practices to secure Kubernetes environments.
 ---

-# The Four C's of Cloud Native Security
+# The Four C\'s of Cloud Native Security

 Securing **cloud-native applications** requires a holistic approach that spans multiple layers of the **technology stack**.
 The **Four C's of Cloud Native Security** — **Code**, **Container**, **Cluster**, and **Cloud** — provide a **framework** to help organizations build robust and secure systems.
 By securing each of these layers, you create a **defense-in-depth strategy** that minimizes the **attack surface** of your **Kubernetes** and **cloud-native environments**.